BattletechModders/StrategicOperations/README.md

 `BeaconExcludedContractTypes` - List of ContractTypes where deployment or strafing beacons are not allowed to be used

 `BeaconExcludedContractIDs` - List of contract IDs where deployment or strafing beacons are not allowed to be used

+**new/changed in 3.0.0.0**
+`UsingMechAffinityForSwarmBreach` - use MechAffinity implementation to give BA swarms breaching shot (if using MechAffinity, need to have BATargetEffect on swarm that sets `superBreachingShot` to true).

+`AirliftAbilityID` - abilityDef ID for airlift ability

+`AirliftCapacityByTonnage` - if true, airlift capacity will be determined by tonnage rather than absolute # of units

+`CanDropOffAfterMoving` - if true, airlift units can move and _then_ drop their airlifted units at final location. if false, airlifted units must drop units before moving that round.

 ## Spawns

 Spawns are basically what they sound like: spawning reinforcement units at the selected location.
 These units will be AI-controlled (allied).
 Exactly <i>what</i> unit gets deployed depends on a few things.